ibm-cloud-docs/openshift/openshift_subnets.md

 ## Managing subnet routing
 {: #subnet-routing}

 In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 Review the following scenarios in which VLAN spanning is also required.

 The VLAN spanning option is disabled for clusters that are created in a VRF-enabled account.
 When VRF is enabled, all VLANs in the account can automatically communicate with each other over the private network.
-For more information, see [Planning your cluster network setup: Worker-to-worker communication](/docs/openshift?topic=openshift-plan_clusters#worker-worker).
+For more information, see [Planning your cluster network setup: Worker-to-worker communication](/docs/containers?topic=containers-plan_clusters#worker-worker).
 {: note}

 ### Enabling routing between primary subnets on the same VLAN